ixjf/MSIRGB/README.md

  - MSI X399 GAMING PRO CARBON AC
  - MSI X399 SLI PLUS

  Other MSI motherboards may be supported.
-See the next section for more.
+See the next section for the list of all motherboards reported to be working with MSIRGB.

 # Reported working motherboards
  - MSI B450I GAMING PLUS AC